whaakman/azure-docs.nl-nl/articles/azure-supportability/how-to-create-azure-support-request.md

 ![Basics blade](./media/how-to-create-azure-support-request/Basics.png)

+> [!NOTE]
->[AZURE.NOTE] Azure provides unlimited support for subscription management (things like billing, quota adjustments, and account transfers).
+> Azure provides unlimited support for subscription management (things like billing, quota adjustments, and account transfers).
 For technical support, you need a support plan.
 [Learn more about support plans](https://azure.microsoft.com/support/plans).
+>
+>

 ## Problem
 The second step of the wizard gathers additional details about the issue.
 Providing accurate details in this step allows us to route your case to the best support engineer for the issue and to begin diagnosing the issue as soon as possible.